isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 - **Lakehouse, Notebooks, and Data Pipeline** setup takes approximately **10–15 minutes**
 - The **Data Factory pipeline** then runs non-interactively to load data, which takes about **20–45 minutes**
+- Installing a **Fabric Waehouse** is also an option that is only available with the manual effort.
 - **Semantic Model** creation requires additional manual effort and is the most time-intensive part
 - A **Power BI report template** is already included to help accelerate report building